 Adherence by the Company and its people to the highest standard of corporate governance is critical in order to achieve its vision.
-The Company follows the recommendations for effective corporate governance as published by the Australian Securities Exchange (ASX) Corporate Governance Council Principles and Recommendations regularly reviews its governance and compliance practices.
+The Company follows the recommendations for effective corporate governance as published by the Australian Securities Exchange (ASX) Corporate Governance Council and regularly reviews its governance and compliance practices.

-The Newcrest Board of Directors is chaired by an independent Chairman and consists of 11 directors, including 8 non-executive directors, who are considered independent in accordance with the Board’s Independence Policy.
+The Newcrest Board comprises eleven directors.
+The eight non-executive directors including the Chairman are considered independent in accordance with the Board’s Independence Policy.
 The functions of the Board are set out in a Board Charter.
-Charters that set out roles and responsibilities have also been developed for the Board’s various committees.
-These Charters are scheduled for periodic review and revised where appropriate.
+Charters also set out the roles and responsibilities for the Board committees and can be viewed below.
+These Charters are regularly reviewed and revised where appropriate.

-Newcrest has also adopted a Code of Conduct that is applicable to all directors, officers and employees of Newcrest.
-In conjunction with the adoption of the Code, Newcrest has a Speak Out Policy which encourages employees and contractors to raise concerns or to report instances of misconduct or suspected misconduct on an anonymous basis.
+Newcrest has adopted a Code of Conduct applicable to all directors, officers and employees of Newcrest.
+In conjunction with the Code of Conduct, Newcrest has a Speak Out Policy which encourages employees and contractors to raise concerns and report instances of misconduct or suspected misconduct on an anonymous basis.
 Activities involving bribery, corruption, unauthorised payments or exercising improper influence are strictly prohibited by the Code of Conduct and related policies applicable to all employees and contractors.

-Diversity at Newcrest is led by the Board, together with the Executive Committee Diversity Sub-Committee, and is driven by recognition that an inclusive culture and diverse workforce supports high performance.
+Organisational and workforce diversity at Newcrest is led by the Board and is driven by recognition that an inclusive culture and diverse workforce supports high performance.
 The Diversity Policy outlines how Newcrest supports a diverse workforce.

-Risk management and internal controls are fundamental to sound management and oversight of such matters is a key responsibility of the Board.
-Newcrest has a detailed risk management and internal control framework incorporating policies and procedures that set out the roles, responsibilities and guidelines for identifying and managing material business risks.
+Oversight of risk management practices and internal controls is a key responsibility of the Board.
+Newcrest has a detailed risk management and internal control framework incorporating the roles, responsibilities and guidelines for identifying and managing material business risks.
 The effectiveness of this framework is reviewed regularly by the Board with the support of the Audit and Risk Committee.

 A more detailed discussion of Newcrest’s approach to Corporate Governance can be found in the Company's most recent Annual Report.

-A copy of the company’s constitution can be downloaded below.
+A copy of Newcrest's constitution can be downloaded below.

 The functions of the Board are described in the Board Charter.
-The role of the Board is not to manage the Company but to set, on behalf of the shareholders, the strategic direction of the Company and to review, oversee and monitor the management and performance of the business by the Company’s senior executive team.
+The role of the Board is not to manage the Company but to set, on behalf of the shareholders, the strategic direction of the Company and to oversee and monitor management and the performance of the business.

 Details of the number of Board and Committee meetings held during the financial year in addition to each Director‘s attendance, are set out in the Newcrest Annual Report.

-Function: acts as a delegate of the Board to make decisions where it is necessary to convene the Board outside the scheduled meetings.
+Function: To facilitate Board processes and Board decisions between scheduled Board meetings, and at short notice.
 This Committee may also make recommendations to the Board with respect to matters of corporate significance which are not otherwise dealt with by other Board Committees.

 The Committee holds the full delegated authority of the Board.